 Although SoFi allows you to refinance student loans with a cosigner, it does not offer cosigner release.
 According to SoFi’s FAQs, “The cosigner can only be removed if they pass away, or if you chose to refinance your SoFi loan and qualify on your own.”

-If you’re not approved for cosigner release, you can’t reapply for cosigner release until one year later.
-Cosigner release is not available for Education Refinance Loan for Parents.
+Note that cosigner release is not available for the Citizens Bank Education Refinance Loan for Parents.

 Not all student loan refinance lenders accept cosigners

 Not all companies accept cosigners for student loan refinancing.
-For example, as of March 2019, Earnest’s Help Center states that it’s working on this feature, but it doesn’t currently offer the option.
+For example, Earnest doesn’t currently offer the option to apply for refinancing with a cosigner.

-If you don’t need a cosigner, however, Earnest offers flexible student loan refinancing options and loan terms.
+However, if you don’t need a cosigner, Earnest offers flexible student loan refinancing options and loan terms.
 You can customize your payments so that they fit your budget.
-You can also skip payments for up to a year and enroll in biweekly autopayments to save money on interest.
-Earnest is a bit more comprehensive in that it looks at other factors like education, savings and earning potential to determine your loan eligibility.
+You can also skip payments for up to a year and enroll in biweekly auto payments to save money on interest.
+Earnest is a bit more comprehensive in the approval process, as it looks at other factors like education, savings and earning potential to determine your loan eligibility.

 Lenders that don’t require a cosigner for student loan refinancing

 Although having a cosigner can help you get approved for a refinancing loan, not all lenders require a cosigner.
-For example, you can use a cosigner to get a refinancing loan with Discover, but you don’t have to have one to get a loan through the company.
+For example, you can use a cosigner to get a refinancing loan with a better fixed or variable interest rate with Discover.
+But cosigners aren’t required to get a loan through the company.